edhaynes/rhel10_imagemode/README.md

 ```
 #note this user core has sudo access
 # Setting up
-To run this demo sucessfully you'll need a Red Hat user account (available for free at developers.redhat.com), a subscribed fedora or RHEL system to build things, podman and ansible, and some repository access to put your images - I use quay.io.
+To run this demo sucessfully you'll need a Red Hat user account (available for free at developers.redhat.com), a subscribed fedora or RHEL system to build things, podman and ansible, and some repository access to put your images like quay.io.
 You'll also need some way to run a qcow2 image as a VM, you can use libvirt on RHEL or on Mac I use UTM.

 git clone this repo